CosmosDB/labs/java/labs/01-creating_partitioned_collection.md

     return targetDatabase.createContainerIfNotExists(containerProperties, 10000);
     ```

-1. Now take a look at the following lines of code in the Database and Container creation block:

-    ```java
-    CosmosContainerProperties containerProperties =
-        new CosmosContainerProperties("CustomCollection", "/type");
-    return targetDatabase.createContainerIfNotExists(containerProperties, 10000);
-    ```

 1. Save all of your open editor tabs.

 1. Confirm that you can build and run with these changes.
 In the Visual Studio Code window **Explorer** pane right-click **Lab01Main.java** and choose **Run**.